 - Pivot dimensions in the merged results by selecting Pivot from the gear menu in the dimension’s column of the data table.
 Note that you can’t pivot dimensions in the source queries.

 - Share the results using the browser URL

 - Bookmark the URL in your browser to run the same merged query again in the future.
-You can’t save the merged results as a Look or a dashboard tile, but this will be supported in a future Looker release.
+You can’t save the merged results as a Look, but this will be supported in a future Looker release.

 If you want to modify the merged results, you can:

 - Merge queries from additional Explores by clicking the Add Query button and following the same steps.

 - Edit the source queries or configure the way the queries are merged.
 See Editing Merged Results for more information.